iccaving/icccsite/README.md

 *Linktext*: What the link text should be.

-These should be used to announce upcoming events or link to subsites etc. Anything that isn't really a trip or tour.
+These should be used to announce upcoming events or link to subsites etc. Anything that isn't really a trip or tour (links to articles on expedition subsites for example).

+Also the content of the md file is used rather than the summary, to allow for easier long form content on the index page if so desired.

 ###Cave pages